mauricioszabo/castra-users-example/README.md

 1. Install boot.
 This is as simple as following instructions on boot page (https://github.com/boot-clj/boot).
 You **do not need** clojure, nor any other dependency - only Java 1.7 and boot.
-1. Create database with "boot dev".
+1. Create database with `boot createdb`.
 It'll download all dependencies, clojure and clojurescript, then it will create a database with some seeds for you.
 1. Start the `dev` task.
 In a terminal run:
     ```bash